marcinwiacek/requestor/readme.md

 # I want this and this
 Wait or see previous point

+# Support
+GitHub or marcin (@) mwiacek (.) com.
+I will do my best, but I can't give any SLA warranty with free version.
+Time is money.

 # There is no big company staying behind this
 Linux kernel also started this way.
 And today you have it in desktop, Android, etc.

 # Code is horrible, all should go to the trash, bla, bla, bla
-Write or propose better
+Yeah.
+Month ago it was worse, year ago much worse.
+Normally you start from smth horrible and improve it.
+This is called progress (BTW, do you think, that Android 1.0 or Windows 1.0 was already excellent?).
+If you're not patient, write or propose smth better or shut up.

 # Installation
 1. install nodejs - ```sudo snap install node --classic --channel=20```